Hydra9268/ZGESO/README.md

 `|q` = Creates a step in ZGESO's progress bar.
 It also denotes the current step's quest.

 `/` = Placed on the same line after `|q`.
 The slash checks for a completed task in the Quest Journal for the current step's quest.
-Note: Must match the task word-for-word, space-for-space to register as completed.
+Important: Must match the task word-for-word, space-for-space to register as completed.

 `|tip` = Handler for displaying tips in a small font.
 Note: placing a `|tip` in a `|goto` step prevents the action from automatically going to the next step when meeting the condition.